NavMeshBakeProfile

 • Collect Geometry – Physics Colliders / Render Meshes.

-• Layer Mask – included layers for collection.
+• Layer Mask – included layers.

 • Default Area – fallback NavMesh area index for collected sources.